zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

                 in the order the data was seen by Zeek.

-   :f: The file handle of the file to write the contents to.
+   :param f: The file handle of the file to write the contents to.

    :returns: Returns false if *cid* does not point to an active connection, and